Tracing Holocaust Survivors and Victims

 NAME – LOCATION – HISTORY :

 Check the name of the person whom you are searching and the name of the town where the person originated.
 Locate the city on a map and note surrounding towns and area.
 Learn what happened to the city during the war and identify the governing bodies or occupying forces.
-If possible, ask relatives or persons who would know where the survivor/victim went and what happened.
 Get as much information as possible, including the European spelling of the person’s name, age, address and names of relatives.

 INTERNATIONAL TRACING SERVICE, BAD AROLSEN, GERMANY: